kakary-cc/EDream_Fork/back-end/NodeJS/README.md

 ---

-Preprocess pdf article into plaintext using `pdf-parse (npm package)`
+Preprocess pdf article into plaintext using `pdf-parse`

 Parse the article using OpenAI API, get content interest tags

-Generate quiz using API, store in a JSON file
+Generate quiz in a JSON format using API

-Upload file (.pdf ?) & quiz (.json) onto supabse storage bucket, record filename
+Create databse entry, with content title, tags, filename (uuid) and quiz json.

-Create databse entry, with content title, tags & filename
+Upload the file (.pdf) onto supabse storage bucket.